etijskens/et-micc/tutorials/TUTORIAL-1.rst

     As there are indeed hundreds of thousands of Python packages published on PyPI_, finding a good name has become quite hard.
 Personally, I often use a simple and short descriptive name, prefixed by my initials, ``et-``, which usually makes the name unique.
-This has the additional advantage that all my published modules are grouped in the PyPI_ listing.
+E.g ``et-oops`` does not exist.
+This has the additional advantage that all my published modules are grouped in the alphabetic PyPI_ listing.

     Another point of attention is that although in principle project names can be anything supported by your OS file system, as they are just the name of a directory, micc_